 - considering your child’s needs as described in their EHCP, what approaches to learning will you take to ensure your child engages and progresses e.g how do you plan to deliver their learning in a way that will work for your child

 Your responses will be sent to ehe@bcpcouncil.gov.uk and the team will review the suitability of your child's planned education.
-If, all is suitable the SEND team will support your wish to home educate your child.
+If BCP Council considers that the home education to be provided would meet your child's special educational needs and give their consent, your child's name will be deleted from the school's admissions register.
+Until consent is given, your child's name will remain on the school roll and your child must continue to attend school.
 If there are concerns, the SEND team will call an annual review and invite the home education team to attend in order to provide advice and guidance around the choice to home educate.

-Your EHCP should set out the type of special educational provision that BCP Council thinks the child requires, but it should state that parents have elected to home educate.
+Your EHCP should set out the type of special educational provision that BCP Council thinks the child requires.
+It should state that parents have elected to home educate.

 Annual assessment for home educated children

-If your child or young person has an EHCP, this assessment is done as part of their annual review, so you only have to have one annual assessment.
+If your child or young person has an EHCP, this assessment is done as part of their annual review, so you only need to have to have one annual assessment.
 This ensures that your child's EHCP reflects their needs are being met through their home education provision.
-Your SEND case officer should send you a "parent or carer contribution to annual review for a child who is electively home educated" form to complete and return in advance of the annual review.
-When completed this should be returned to: ehe@bcpcouncil.gov.uk.
-If there are queries over the suitability of your child's education, the EHE team and your SEND case officer will discuss with you what steps are needed to resolve any issues.
+The EHE home education Annual Review Process form and EHE with an EHCP Process needs to be completed and returned in advance to: ehe@bcpcouncil.gov.uk.
+If there are queries over the suitability of your child's education, the EHE team and your Education, Health and Care Co-ordinator (formerly known as Case Officer) will discuss with you what steps are needed to resolve any issues.

 Further points to note about elective home education

-- make sure your child has opportunities to make friends and socialise and look after their physical and mental well-being – joining activity clubs like sports groups or creative groups can help with this
+- make sure your child or young person has opportunities to make friends and socialise and look after their physical and mental well-being – joining activity clubs like sports groups or creative groups can help with this

-- if you want your child to sit an exam you will have to arrange this yourself – you can contact local schools, private tuition centres, or colleges to see whether they can help with this
+- if you want your child or young person to sit an exam you will have to arrange this yourself – you can contact local schools, private tuition centres, or colleges to see whether they can help with this

-- you can ask a school if your child can be taught there part-time but schools do not have to agree to this
+- you can ask a school if your child or young person can be taught there part-time but schools do not have to agree to this.”

 - if you want your child to have work experience, be aware that child employment regulations apply to children who are electively home educated

-- apprenticeships are not available for compulsory school age children
+- apprenticeships are not available for compulsory school age children. .”
+For more information on apprenticeships and internships click here.

-- if you fail to keep in contact through an annual review, or other requests for information, and BCP Council are unable to communicate with you, your child or young person will be referred to the the Children Missing Education team (CME) at cme@bcpcouncil.gov.uk.
+- if you fail to keep in contact through an annual review, or other requests for information, and BCP Council are unable to identify how your child is receiving their education, your child or young person will be referred to the Children Missing Education team (CME) at cme@bcpcouncil.gov.uk.
 This team will cease the period of elective home education and record the child as CME and they will then undertake checks, for example on council tax records.